Do you recognize the areas where the water crisis becomes a reality sooner than you think?

 For the first month, the water was fresh and sweet, but then it started to turn into saline.

 In the morning we tested the water.
 Tap water's TDS level was 5.500 mg/l.

 Total dissolved solids (TDS) is a term to describe the inorganic salts and minerals in the water.
 Swimming pool's TDS was lower, 3.000, because there was heavy rain during the night.

 Water with that high TDS is of course not drinkable, but tourists find it also too salty to brush teeth, shower or swim even in principle it's suitable for those purposes.

 "Guests are complaining.
 Salty water is not good for business", says Ketut.

 TDS level for excellent drinking water is less than 300 mg/l and for unacceptable drinking water more than 1.200 mg/l.

 There are methods to desalinate water, for example reverse osmosis.
-In Finland and Switzerland designed and manufactured solar-powered desalination systems would do the job cost-efficiently and sustainable, but for Ketut, it would mean another investment only a year after the borehole investment.
+Scope Asia's solutions from Finland and Switzerland for desalination would do the job cost-efficiently and sustainably, but for Ketut, it would mean another investment only a year after the borehole investment.